jwoglom/nocturne-connector/README.md

 ## Prerequisites

 - Raspberry Pi with networking
-  - Pi 1 and Pi Zero 1 (W) is not supported due to the old architecture
-  - Pi 2 requires custom build instructions, see below
+  - Pi 1, Pi Zero 1 (W), and Pi 2 require custom build instructions, see below
 - SD card
-  - Nocturne Connector is super small (~60 MB for Pi 3+, ~150MB for Pi 2), so you have many choices for SD cards
+  - Nocturne Connector is super small (~60 MB for Pi 3+, ~150MB for Pi 1/2/Zero), so you have many choices for SD cards
 - Working Wi-Fi network
 - Car Thing with Nocturne 3.0.0 or later installed